-World of Color returns to Disney California Adventure on April 22, 2022!
-The nighttime spectacular has enchanted millions of guests at Disneyland Resort with its dazzling display of water, fire, fog, lights, music and the magic of Disney storytelling.
+World of Color is the nighttime spectacular at Disney California Adventure, and it currently uses a virtual queue.
+It has enchanted millions of guests at Disneyland Resort with its dazzling display of water, fire, fog, lights, music and the magic of Disney storytelling.

 World of Color is a breathtaking extravaganza that brings animation to life, with memorable scenes from beloved films.
 Powerful dancing fountains shoot high to the sky on Paradise Bay, creating a fantastic movie screen of water and a veil of mist, while lasers electrify the night, capped with a soaring soundtrack.
 You may see scenes such as WALL-E and Eve zipping through the cosmos, Pocahontas exploring just around the river bend, and Jack Sparrow battling on the sea.

 When World of Color returns, it will be the first nighttime spectacular at Disneyland Resort to use a virtual queue system.
 This virtual queue is only accessible via the Disneyland mobile app.
-Beginning April 22, distribution times for the virtual queue enrollment will begin at noon, daily.
-This post covers details about how the World of Color virtual queue will work…
+Distribution times for the virtual queue enrollment begin at noon, daily.
+This post covers details about how the World of Color virtual queue works.

 Follow these important guidelines to join the virtual queue and experience this thrilling nighttime spectacular from the preferred viewing area in Paradise Gardens Park: